PaulKinlan/paul.kinlan.me/content/2005-08-17-word-blogger-things-i-would-like-to-see.markdown

 ---
+date: 2005-08-17
+published: true
 slug: word-blogger-things-i-would-like-to-see
-date: 2005-08-17
+summary: As a user of the Windows Blogger Tool, I've identified some desired features for future releases.
+These include HTML editing before posting, image and table insertion, custom style application, accurate list creation (ordered and unordered), and proper handling of element shading.
+While the tool is currently not comprehensive, it serves as a decent starting point.
+Personally, I value control over post content, so I'll likely use it for drafting and later refinement, enabling quicker text entry without immediate tagging or styling concerns.
+tags:
+- blogger
+- windows
+- tool
+- features
+- html
+- images
+- tables
+- styles
+- lists
+- drafting
 title: Word Blogger, Things I would like to see
-published: true

 ---
 <p>I have been playing with the Blogger Tool for Windows, and there are some features that I would like to see go into future versions: </p><ol>
 <li>The ability to edit the HTML before uploading to the Blogger.</li>